 Q. What is peer-reviewed information?

-Identifying scholarly materials can be tricky, but peer-reviewed articles are going to have at least two out of three basic characteristics:
+Peer-reviewed articles have at least two out of three basic characteristics:

 1) Peer-reviewed articles cite their sources.

-2) Peer-reviewed articles are going to be long.
+2) Peer-reviewed articles are long.
 (There is no set length for how long a peer-reviewed article has to be, but scholarly articles are usually more than five pages long.)

-3) The article has clearly marked sections, i.e. Introduction, Methods, etc.
+3) The article has clearly marked sections, like Introduction, Methods, etc.

-See the Finding Peer Reviewed Information page and please feel free to ask any questions you may have finding peer-reviewed articles for your writing assignments!
+See the Finding Peer Reviewed Information page and feel free to ask any questions you may have finding peer-reviewed articles for your writing assignments.